PACS Architecture: How It Works, Key Components, and Architecture Models

 Image Acquisition

-The PACS process begins with acquiring medical images through various imaging modalities, such as X-ray machines, MRI scanners, or CT scanners.
+The PACS process begins by acquiring medical images from various imaging modalities, such as X-ray machines, MRI scanners, and CT scanners.
 These devices capture digital images, departing from traditional film-based methods.

 Image Storage

 Once acquired, the digital images are transferred to the PACS server for storage.
-PACS employs a secure and scalable database system to organize and store vast medical imaging data.
+PACS employs a secure, scalable database system to organize and store vast amounts of medical imaging data.
 This digital storage eliminates the need for physical film archives, saving space and reducing the risk of damage or loss.

 Image Retrieval and Distribution

-PACS systems enable healthcare professionals to retrieve stored images quickly and efficiently.
+PACS systems enable healthcare professionals to quickly and efficiently retrieve stored images.
 This accessibility is crucial for timely diagnoses and treatment planning.
 Furthermore, PACS facilitates the distribution of images to authorized users across different departments or geographical locations, fostering seamless collaboration.

 Viewing and Analysis

-PACS provides advanced viewing and analysis tools, aka DICOM viewer, for healthcare professionals.
+PACS provides advanced viewing and analysis tools, also known as DICOM viewers, for healthcare professionals.
 Radiologists and clinicians can access the images on dedicated workstations, laptops, or mobile devices, allowing flexibility and convenience.
 PACS and DICOM often include features for zooming, rotating, and annotating images, aiding in accurate diagnostics.

 Integration with Electronic Health Records (EHR)